rbannist/iac-hackathon/guide.md

 * Edit templates/azuredeploy.json locally
 * Change VM size from Standard\_A2 to Standard\_A3
 * Commit change, push to repository
-* Confirm build kicks off in Jenkins and VM size changes
+* Confirm build kicks off in Jenkins and VM size changes in Azure Portal

-## Phase 3:
+## Phase 3: Desired State Configuration
-### Set up git locally
-* Install Git for Windows/Linux/Mac
-* Fork this repository on GitHub
-* Clone it locally from your fork

-### Link Jenkins/GitHub
-* Got to GitHub -> Profile pic drop down -> Settings -> Personal access tokens
-* Generate new token
-* admin:repo_hook, repo:status
+### Adding DSC to Existing Template
-* Copy key
+* Edit templates/azuredeploy.json
-* Jenkins -> Manage Jenkins -> Configure System -> GitHub Servers
-* Add new credential -> Kind: Secret text, paste in personal access token, fill in ID -> Add
-* Test connection
+*

-### Build ARM template

-Test login using Service Principal
-* az login --service-principal -u <Client-ID> -p <Client-secret> --tenant <Tenant-ID>
+## Phase 4: Moving to Azure Automation DSC

+## Phase 5: More Complex Templates